 “Could this make someone uncomfortable?”

 If the answer is “yes”, then don’t do it!
 If you aren’t sure, then do your research.
-NOTE: Start with Google!
+NOTE: Start with online research!
 Someone who was willing to put in the emotional labor to educate you may have already put the answer out there.
 If you can’t find the answer on a website, then ask a friend.
 Or ask Her Adventures!
 Recognize that you are asking people to do work for you to explain their lives and experiences, so approach it with openness and humility.

 While there are some clear cultural appropriation dos and don’ts, it is often complicated and confusing, as the lines are sometimes blurred.
 It’s hard to avoid offending everyone, but educating yourself about other cultures can help in the process of avoiding appropriation.
 It will help you in the long run, trust me.